pseddonxvi/Home-Assistant-Pico-Wake/README.md

 - Enter your WiFi network details into the code.py file

+Plug your Pico W into the computer you want to wake

 ### Home Assistant setup

 Add the shell command from shellcommand.yaml to your HA configuration.yaml